MadPanCake/docusaurus/docs/troubleshooting.md

 #### 🪶 Feather above your head?

-This means the [Adventure Apparel](adventure-apparel) resource pack is broken.\
+This means the [Adventure Apparel](adventure_apparel) resource pack is broken or the Adventure Apparel is misconfigured.\
-🔁 Revert any changes you made to the resource pack to fix the issue.
+🔁 Revert any changes you made to the resource pack and Adventure Apparel to fix the issue.

 ---

 #### 🧔🏽 Default NPCs Have Weird Text Above Their Heads?

-🧼 Just restart your server — this will clear any unwanted NPC text overlays.\
+🧼 Just restart your server — this will clear any unwanted NPC text overlays.

+---